A Bill to prohibit the wearing of medals or insignia awarded for valour, with the intent to deceive.

 11 August 2017

-The Awards for Valour (Protection) Bill would make it illegal to wear medals or insignia awarded for valour if the wearer intends to deceive others.
-It aims to stop people pretending to have earned honours they did not receive.
-The bill is currently at the report stage in the House of Commons.
+The Awards for Valour (Protection) Bill would make it illegal to wear medals or insignia awarded for valour if the wearer intends to deceive others about their actions.
+It aims to protect the integrity of valour awards and prevent misuse.
+The bill is currently at Report Stage in the House of Commons.

 Generated 21 February 2026